CTWaldock/budget-management-system/README.md

-# BUDGET MANAGEMENT SYSTEM - ON HOLD
+# BUDGET MANAGEMENT SYSTEM - IN PROGRESS
-Shelving project idea for later.
-Currently just notes.
+Group based budget management system with a backend powered by Ruby on Rails.

 ### MODELS
 1. User